 There was also British actor-turned-makeup-artist Cecil Holland, who did the makeup for the ape-man, played by staple western heavy Bull Montana (real name Luigi Montagna).
 Holland was actually the first actor to whom the moniker “the man of a thousand faces” was affixed to, thanks to his ability to create different makeups for each of his characters.
 It was later inherited by his friend and co-worker Lon Chaney.
 Holland gradually gave up acting to become a makeup artist full-time, and was the first head of MGM’s makeup department.
 And then there was Perc Westmore, another makeup artist, brother to the legendary Bud Westmore and part of the famed Westmore family.
-During his career he worked on over 350 films, including science fiction movies like Doctor X (1932, review), The Walking Dead (1936, review), The Return of Doctor X (1939, review), The Body Disappears (1941) and The Hidden Hand (1942).
+During his career he worked on over 350 films, including science fiction movies like Doctor X (1932, review), The Walking Dead (1936, review), The Return of Doctor X (1939, review), The Body Disappears (1941, review) and The Hidden Hand (1942).